snowball-one/django-oscar-easyrec/README.rst

 'Management' section click on the icon that looks like a puzzle piece with an arrow on it.
 Wait a few secs and your done.

-Examples of using the template tags can be found in:
+Examples of using the recommendations template tags can be found in:

 - sandbox/templates/promotions/home.html
 - sandbox/templates/catalogue/detail.html

+An example of the rankings template tags can be found in:

+- sandbox/templates/promotions/home.html

 TODO
 ----